 Making your children aware about the expenses and limiting unnecessary frivolities would help them inculcate saving habits from a young age.
 Effectively teaching them the difference between a want and a need would make them responsible towards their future and self-reliant.

-Taxpayers can also save taxes under section 80C & 80E against their investments and children’s education expenses.
+section 80C & 80E against their investments and children’s education expenses.
 Section 80C offers a deduction of up to 1.5 Lakhs spent on children’s tuition fees.
 Section 80E also provides education of interest on loan taken for higher education of the child.
 Parents can invest in Sukanya Samriddhi – a government initiative to promote and improve education for a girl child which is again a part of 80C family of deductions.
 The return of this investment has a 9.1% rate of interest giving ample opportunity for education to the girl child.

 A well-planned approach towards savings can help a lot in making sound financial arrangements for your children’s education.
 If you invest wisely in both short-term and long-term investments and spread the risk, a major chunk of the heavy education costs can be taken care of.
 After all, creating a bright future for kids is our greatest responsibility.